junxit/us-congress-bills-115/metadata.md

 - 2017-11-01 — The Speaker designated the Honorable David Young to act as Chairman of the Committee.
 - 2017-11-01 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2017-11-01 — The previous question was ordered pursuant to the rule.
+- 2017-11-02 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.